imkidz0/write-ups/UofT/2025/echo.md

 # [pwn] : UofT CTF 2025 - echo
 Author : White
 Description : Yet another echo service.
 However, the service keeps printing stack smashing detected for some reason, can you help me figure it out?

 - **Category** : Pwn
 - **Solves** : 54
 - **Protection** : Partial RELRO, NX on, Canary on, PIE on

 ## 1. Vulnerability Summary
 There's no limitation on your input, and buffer starts at rsp+7.
 Canary is located at rbp+8 so, technically you have only 1 byte to input something without stack smashing detection.
 In other words, you can write something over canary.

 ## 2. Exploitation Strategy
-1. **GOT Overwrite** : Overwrite __stack_chk_fail@GOT to vuln() by FSB
+1. **GOT Overwrite** : Overwrite __stack_chk_fail@GOT to vuln() by FSB.
-2. **Leak** : Leak LIBC base, PIE base and Canary
+2. **Leak** : Leak LIBC base, PIE base and Canary.
-3. **ROP** : Perform ROP that includes Canary so that you can bypass your loop
+3. **ROP** : Perform ROP that includes Canary so that you can bypass your loop.

 ## 3. Exploit Code
 ```from pwn import *